instabotai/instabotai-webgui/README.md

 # InstabotAI WebGui (In-Development)
-InstabotAI Webgui is a bot with Face detection, it will for example like an image of a user if a face is detected.
+InstabotAI Webgui is a bot with face detection, it will for example like an image of a user if a face is detected.

 It will end up being implemented to InstabotAI https://github.com/instabotai/instabotai/